BirdeeHub/shelua/README.md

 -- chained syntax without parens sh.ls '/bin' : grep filter : wc '-l'
 ```

+Note that the commands are not running in parallel (because Lua can only handle
+one I/O loop at a time).
+So the inner-most command is executed, its output is
+read, the the outer command is execute with the output redirected etc.

+However, `shelua` also offers a `proper_pipes` [setting](#settings).

+It will cause the chains you make to be piped directly in bash!
+Accessing a returned values `__exitcode`, `__signal` and `__input` fields,
+or calling `tostring()` or `print()` will cause your value to be "resolved".

+This means the chain up to that point will be translated to a bash pipeline and ran at that point.

+It also means that after a chain has been resolved,
+you no longer can get the values of intermediate values in the chain,
+so this is not the default behavior.

 ## Command arguments as a table